CodeYourFuture/curriculum/content/induction/blocks/install-vscode/index.md

 We use VS Code to write all of our code in the course.
 It is known as an Integrated Developer Environment (IDE) and really helps you write great code!

-please follow the link below and download the appropriate version for your operating system.

 [🔗 Download and install VSCode now](https://code.visualstudio.com/)